wormhole-foundation/wormhole/docs/protocol.md

 **LockNative** has to be used for Solana-native assets that should be transferred to a foreign chain.
 They will be held in a custody account until the tokens are transferred back from the foreign chain.

-The lock function takes a `chain_id` which identifies the foreign chain the tokens should be sent to, a `foreign_address` which is a left-zero-padded address on the foreign chain.
-This operation creates a `LockProposal` that tracks the status of the transfer.
+The lock function takes a `chain_id` which identifies the foreign chain the tokens should be sent to and a `foreign_address` which is a left-zero-padded address on the foreign chain.
+This operation creates a **LockProposal** account that tracks the status of the transfer.

-Guardians will pick up the *LockProposal* once it has enough confirmations on the Solana network.
-The amount of confirmations required is a parameter that guardians can specify individually.
-Usually the maximum number of confirmations is 15 which should guarantee *full-finality* of the transaction.
+Guardians will pick up the **LockProposal** once it has enough confirmations on the Solana network.
+It defaults to full confirmation (i.e. the max lockup, currently 32 slots), but can be changed to a different commitment levels on each guardian's discretion.

-They check for the validity of the tx, parse it and will initiate an off-chain threshold signature ceremony which will output a *VAA* that can be used with a foreign chain *SC* to reclaim an unwrapped local asset or mint a wrapped `spl-token`.
+They check for the validity of the tx, parse it and will initiate an off-chain threshold signature ceremony which will output a **VAA** that can be used with a foreign chain smart contract to reclaim an unwrapped local asset or mint a wrapped `spl-token`.

-This *VAA* will be posted on Solana by one of the guardians using the `PostVAA` instruction and will be stored in the `LockProposal`.
+This VAA will be posted on Solana by one of the guardians using the `PostVAA` instruction and will be stored in the `LockProposal`.

-Depending on whether the fees are sufficient for **guardians** or **relayers** to cover the foreign chain fees, they will also post the *VAA* on the foreign chain completing the transfer.
+Depending on whether the fees are sufficient for **guardians** or **relayers** to cover the foreign chain fees, they will also post the VAA on the foreign chain, completing the transfer.

-If not or no fee is specified, the user can pick up the *VAA* from the `LockProposal` and submit it on the foreign chain.
+If no fee or an insufficient fee is specified, the user can pick up the VAA from the `LockProposal` and submit it on the foreign chain themselves.

-`VAAs` for conducting transfers to a foreign chain are submitted using `FinalizeTransfer`.
+VAAs for conducting transfers to a foreign chain are submitted using `FinalizeTransfer`.

 ### Fees

-TODO
+TODO  \o/

 ### Config changes
 #### Guardian set changes

-Since we use a *TSS* (Threshold signature scheme) for *VAAs*, changes to the guardian list are finalized by setting a new aggregate public key that's derived from a DKG ceremony of the new guardian set.
+Since we use a *TSS* (Threshold signature scheme) for VAAs, changes to the guardian list are finalized by setting a new aggregate public key that's derived from a distributed key generation ("DKG") ceremony of the new guardian set.

-This new public key is set via a *VAA* with the `UPDATE_GUARDIANS` action that is signed by the previous guardians.
+This new public key is set via a VAA with the `UPDATE_GUARDIANS` action that is signed by the previous guardians.

 The guardians need to make sure that the sets are synchronized between all chains.
 If the guardian set is changed, the guardian must also be replaced on all foreign chains.
-Therefor we conduct these changes via VAAs that are universally valid on all chains.
+Therefore we conduct these changes via VAAs that are universally valid on all chains.

-That way if a change is made on the *root chain*, the same signatures can be used to trigger the same update on the `foreign chain`.
+That way, if a change is made on the root chain, the same signatures can be used to trigger the same update on the foreign chain.
 This allows all parties in the system to propagate bridge state changes across all chains.

-If all VAAs issued by the previous would immediately become invalid once a new guardian set takes over, that would lead to some payments being "stuck".
+If all VAAs issued by the previous guardian set would immediately become invalid once a new guardian set takes over, that would lead to some payments being "stuck".
 Therefor we track a list of previous guardian sets.
-VAAs issued by old guardian sets stay valid for 1 day from the time that the change happens.
+VAAs issued by old guardian sets stay valid for one day from the time that the change happens.